Unconditional Quantum Advantage for Sampling with Shallow Circuits: Introduction

 In this work we study unconditional separations in the style of Bravyi, Gosset, and Konig in the inputless setting.
-Classical \textit{input-independent sampling} problems can be thought of as the classical analog of state-preparation problems, in which the goal is to sample from a fixed $n$-bit distribution $D_n$ using a classical circuit whose input is fixed to uniformly random bits.\footnote{More formally, the goal, given a family of distributions $\{D_n\}$ that depend only on $n$, is to produce a family of circuits $\{C_n\}$, each of which samples from the appropriate distribution given random bits as input.} While input-dependent problems ask about a classical systems ability to \textit{process} information, input-independent problems instead study what distributions classical systems can \textit{prepare}.
-At a high level, these questions can be understood as questions about what sort of distributions can arise via classical processes -- provided these processes can be effectively modeled by the classical circuit under consideration.
+Classical \textit{input-independent sampling} problems can be thought of as the classical analog of state-preparation problems, in which the goal is to sample from a fixed $n$-bit distribution $D_n$ using a classical circuit whose input is fixed to uniformly random bits.\footnote{More formally, the goal, given a family of distributions $\{D_n\}$ that depend only on $n$, is to produce a family of circuits $\{C_n\}$, each of which samples from the appropriate distribution given random bits as input.} While input-dependent problems ask about a classical system's ability to \textit{process} information, input-independent problems instead study what distributions classical systems can \textit{prepare}.

 At first glance, it may appear that there is a close connection between input-dependent problems and input-independent sampling problems.
 If it is hard to map input $x$ to output $f(x)$ in constant-depth, is it also hard to sample from the distribution $(X, f(X))$ where $X$ is uniform?
 Perhaps surprisingly, the answer to this question is no!
 To illustrate, consider the $\parity$ function, which requires $\Omega(\log n /\log\log(n))$ depth to implement with a classical circuit with unbounded fan-in~\cite{haastad1987computational}.
-Despite this fact, there is a depth 2 bounded fan-in classical circuit which maps a random string $r\in \{0,1\}^{n-1}$ to output $(X, \parity(X))$ for uniformly random $X$.
+Despite this, there is a simple depth-2 classical circuit which maps a random string $r\in \{0,1\}^{n-1}$ to output $(X, \parity(X))$ for uniformly random $X$.
 This circuit is easy to describe: simply map input $r$ to output

 and check that the output distribution has the desired statistics.
 A similar trick can be used to sample from the distribution $(X, \textsf{PHP}_n(X))$ where $\textsf{PHP}_n$ is the Parity Halving Problem, a search problem introduced in \cite{watts2019exponential} which separates \QNCZ circuits from constant-depth classical circuits with unbounded fan-in.